-The Little Ice Age (LIA), a mysterious period of cooling that occurred after the Medieval Warm Period and extended from the 16th into the 19th centuries, might have been caused by a series of volcanic eruptions and sustained by sea ice.
+The Little Ice Age (LIA), a mysterious period of cooling that occurred after the Medieval Warm Period and extended from the 16th into the 19th century, might have been caused by a series of volcanic eruptions and sustained by sea ice.

 The LIA lasted from 1550 to 1850 and had three particularly cold intervals, one in 1650, another one in 1770 and the last one in 1850.
 New research that was published today in the journal Geophysical Research Letters, looked at chemical clues preserved in Arctic vegetation.
 It also pinpointed the start of the LIA to the end of the 13th century.

 During the cold spell, advancing glaciers destroyed northern European towns and froze the Thames River in London, as well as the canals in the Netherlands, places that are now completely ice-free.
 The climate feedback system explains how this cold period could be sustained for such a long period, states Gifford Miller, a geological scientist at the University of Colorado, Boulder, and lead study researcher.